Why Your First Improv Class Shouldn’t Be Scary

 It’s More Like Recess Than a Performance

-Beginner improv classes feel playful.
+Improvisation should feel playful.
 Think of it as a place where adults get permission to laugh, be silly, and get out of their routines.

 No microphones.
 No scripts.
 No pressure.